Roots

 Today, I’m grateful my parents made me sit for this photo.
 It reminds me of all the things that link me to him; beyond personality, phenotypes and the fact that I love to wear hats just as much as he did.

-Some muslims have a tense relationship with photographs, especially those of their dead.
+Some Muslims have a tense relationship with photographs, especially those of their dead.
 I don’t.

 daddy and me